TijmenUU/VVVVVV/desktop_version/README.md

 How to Build
 ------------
-VVVVVV's official desktop versions are built with the following environments:
+VVVVVV's unofficial linux desktop version was built with the following environment:

-- Windows: Visual Studio 2010
-- macOS: Xcode CLT, currently targeting 10.9 SDK
-- GNU/Linux: CentOS 7
+- `uname -a` = Linux ARCHDESKTOP 5.4.10-arch1-1 #1 SMP PREEMPT Thu, 09 Jan 2020 10:14:29 +0000 x86_64 GNU/Linux

 The engine depends solely on [SDL2](https://libsdl.org/) and [SDL2_mixer](https://www.libsdl.org/projects/SDL_mixer/).
 All other dependencies